ResponsibleTechWork/generateResourceLayers/README.md

 # About this script

-This simple script was written to auto-populate resource layers in the Responsible Tech Library map used in [WorkAdventure](https://workadventu.re/).
+This simple script was written to auto-populate resource layers in the [Responsible Tech Library map](https://github.com/ResponsibleTechWork/RespTechLibrary) used in [WorkAdventure](https://workadventu.re/).
 The map was built in [Tiled map editor](https://www.mapeditor.org/).

+You can visit the Library at: https://play.workadventu.re/@/responsibletech.work/rtw/library

 ## What the script does